Monday, February 12, 4pm

 I lived with a German host family, and they played a fundamental role in helping me with my German.

+Classes are held in Jena and Berlin from 10am to 1pm.
 Classes in Berlin are held at a private college, the SRH Hochschule, across from the TU (Technische Universität) in the heart of Berlin, right on Ernst-Reuter Platz.
 It is easily accessible on the U2 subway line or via bus.
 The bus stop is across the street from SRH.
 Students meet from 10-1pm every day.

 The SRH is about 5-10 minutes from Tiergarten, Berlin’s central park, with several Biergärten and the opportunity to jog.
 Students can also take advantage of subsidized meals at a number of cafeterias at the Technische Universität or Universität der Künste.
 Or they can explore various smaller cafes and restaurants in Goethe Straße, Berlin-Charlottenburg.